From Laboratory Rigor to Machine Intelligence: Building AI That Withstands Scrutiny

 Now walk back through the five principles:

-1. Pre-specified claim: The scope statement did not address device variation.
+Pre-specified claim: The scope statement did not address device variation as a boundary condition

-2. Evaluation design: No cross-device subgroup analysis was defined.
+Evaluation design: No cross-device subgroup analysis was pre-specified or conducted

-3. Reporting vs. proof: The checklist was complete.
-The failure mode was not on the checklist.
+Reporting vs. proof: The checklist was complete – the failure mode was not on the checklist

-4. Lifecycle control: No monitoring infrastructure caught the degradation until a clinician flagged it.
+Lifecycle control: No monitoring infrastructure detected the degradation until a clinician flagged a clinical discrepancy

-5. Governance: No one owned the question of what happens when hardware changes at a site.
+Governance: No one owned the question of what happens when hardware changes at a deployment site

 The Bridge Domain: Health and Education